The Golden Carrot

 Many horses come to TGC ill, abused, starved.
 Right is Duke in July of 2008, and below is him again 2 months later.
 We CAN make a difference, with your help.

 Secondly, donations, big or small, one-time or monthly, including sponsorships.
-If donations could swell a little, I could afford to offer an actual salary to a helper, and should we get that land, I will need a helper!
-Or, maybe even a teeny salary for me, to take off the strain of finding paid work to cover my own groceries!
+If donations could swell a little, I could afford to offer an actual salary to a helper, and should we get to that land, I will need a helper!